 There were only three finalists selected by Augusta for the Old Green Street Library remodeling, and two of the three had “Allen” in their name.
 The low bidder who didn’t have “Allen” in its name and who bid on the whole project in its bid, with a Guaranteed Price for all of the work, somehow didn’t get the award.
 RW Allen, LLC was awarded the work on a piecemeal basis, destroying any figment of a guarantee, in this writer’s estimation.

 John Allen, nephew and contributor to Congressman Richard W. Allen, is a principal in the Allen-Batchelor firm, which was also on the finalist listing.

-District 8 Wayne Guilfoyle said it best “if all three firms are proposing this project the following including the proper scope, met the required schedule and fully capable of completing the RFP why are we selecting the highest bidder?”
-Then later Commissioner Guilfoyle said “So we’re approving something we don’t have a clue, only a partial.”
+District 8’s Wayne Guilfoyle said it best, “If all three firms are proposing this project, the following including the proper scope, met the required schedule and fully capable of completing the RFP, why are we selecting the highest bidder?”
+Then later Commissioner Guilfoyle said, “So we’re approving something we don’t have a clue, only a partial.”

 Comments of Al M. Gray to the Augusta Commission

 Mayor Davis, lady and gentlemen of the commission, thank you for the opportunity to speak today.